Santosh0369/Retail-Sales-Performance-Analysis-Using-SQL-Advanced-Insights-Business-Intelligence-/README.md

 This project demonstrates how SQL can be used beyond basic querying to perform **advanced business analysis**, uncover key insights, and support strategic decision-making in a retail environment.

-This script is a **next-level SQL analytics file** — it goes beyond basic EDA and focuses on:

 > 📊 **Time-series analysis + performance tracking + segmentation + contribution analysis**

-I’ll break it down clearly so you can **understand + explain it in interviews** 👇 (Your file: )

 ---